NazoxD/.github.io/README.md

 # http://nazoxd.github.io

 This is a personal website/portfolio that is a project that I am constantly trying to change and improve on whenever I have the time to do so.
+The logo was also created by myself.

 The languages I have used so far are
 - HTML5